Director

 Matthew D. Schuiling

-I am a second-year doctoral student at IUPUI in the Clinical Psychology Ph.D. program, specializing in Health Psychology.
+I am a third-year doctoral student at IUPUI in the Clinical Psychology Ph.D. program, specializing in Health Psychology.
 I completed my B.A. in Biology and Psychology from Hope College in 2019.
 I then spent two years at Northwestern University in Chicago researching anxiety and depression comorbid with narcolepsy and the development of behavioral interventions relating to sleep disorders.
 I am excited to continue researching the connection between mental and physical health with the CBM lab.
 In my free time I enjoy doing improv comedy, expanding my musical ability and tastes, and learning whatever new hobby has piqued my interest in the given month.

 Michelle K. Williams